 4. If we look at the “All (313 days)” days view, like in the example below, it’s interesting to note that on Dec 15th last year, the low offer Marketplace New price jumped up to $99 with a rank of 218 and that Amazon was out of stock on this item intermittently during the holiday period.
 That may be helpful information to have on some products when sourcing for Q4 or other seasonal items in the current year.

 More interesting options can be found below the Keepa graph:

 Moving the cursor to any date on the chart, will display low offer prices, rank and how many New offers there were that day.( as shown in the example below for April 13th).
 It is a good indicator of hard to find stock when the number of sellers keeps going down over time.

 So there you have it!
 Now you know how to read a keepa chart.

 Knowing how to read a keepa chart will help you limit risk, plan for pricing changes and make sourcing decisions with confidence.

 If you would like even more information on how you can read and use Keepa charts, I highly recommend the “How To Keepa Camel” video course!

-Grab OurTop 5 Tools For Savvy Amazon Sellers Checklist
+Already Selling On Amazon?
+Grab OurTop 5 Tools For Savvy Amazon Sellers Checklist!

 Make sure you aren't missing out on any of the BEST tools for Amazon Sellers